Skip to Content

 Plan ahead for this option.
 Read up on the system before you leave so you have an idea of where to go, if you need local cash, where you can expect to be dropped and so on.
 And think about how you might pack differently (that is, lighter) if you are using public transit rather than a cab.

-the doona stroller and car seat is ideal for taking cabs with babies.
+The doona stroller and car seat is ideal for taking cabs with babies.

 8. If taxis are a big part of your life, consider new options for car seats and strollers, like the Doona, which seem almost made for parents who take cabs with infants.